M1XZG/discord-bot-for-fun/docs/COMMANDS.md

 | Command | Description | Usage |
 |---------|-------------|-------|
 | `!givechips` | Give or remove chips from a user | `!givechips @user <amount>` |

+Note: A one-time welcome bonus of +2000 chips is granted automatically on a user's first casino play (slots/hilo/roulette).

 ### 🛠️ System Commands